Nikola Tesla Museum: Exhibitions

 The permanent exhibition was arranged in 1955.
 It consists of four rooms on the ground floor.
 From time to time there have been some modifications, but for many years the basic concept has remained the same.
 Its first part is primarily a memorial exhibition, while the second part is an interactive one, with 3D computer generated models of Tesla's inventions.
 From time to time, the museum organizes thematic exhibitions of documents, photographs and other material in order to display some periods from Tesla's inventive life.

 Reconstruction

-Reconstruction of the Nikola Tesla Museum started on November 3, 2006.
+Reconstruction of the Tesla Museum started on November 3, 2006.
 The first phase of the project was scheduled to have been complete by the end of 2006.
 The garden on the roof of the museum was designed to be enclosed by glass windows, which would turn the roof into a computer room.
 This reconstruction is now complete, and the museum is available to visit.